Home / MSRI-UP 2008: Experimental Mathematics

 The directors of MSRI-UP are:

-MSRI-UP is supported by grants from the National Security Agency (NSA) and the National Science Foundation (NSF), a donation from the Gauss Research Foundation in Puerto Rico, and The Mathematical Sciences Research Institute (MSRI).
+The 2008 MSRI-UP was funded by grants from the National Security Agency (NSA Grant H98230-08-1-0063), the National Science Foundation (NSF Grant 0754872), a donation from the Gauss Research Foundation in Puerto Rico, and the Mathematical Sciences Research Institute (MSRI).

 gauss research foundation logo